jeevano/golemdb/README.md

 A lot of the architecture for this personal project takes inspiration from the [TiKV project](https://github.com/tikv/tikv).
 As you will see I appropriate some names such as Placement Driver from TiKV and [Google Spanner](https://storage.googleapis.com/pub-tools-public-publication-data/pdf/65b514eda12d025585183a641b5a9e096a3c4be5.pdf).

 As it turns out, managing multiple, dynamically-split Raft groups is trickier than it sounds (and it already sounds tricky!).
-As a result, this project is nothing more than a learning exercise in engineering fault-tolerant and highly available and consistent distributed systems.
+As a result, this project is nothing more than a learning exercise in engineering fault-tolerant and consistent distributed systems.

 ### Todo
-- [X] Bolt DB and gRPC key-value server
+- [X] BoltDB backed gRPC key-value server
 - [X] Multi-Raft management for consensus over multiple shards
 - [X] Range based sharding by keys
 - [X] Placement Driver (PD) cluster management